Boston Public Schools: Student assignment policy

 Boston Public Schools (BPS) operates schools throughout the city of Boston.
 BPS assigns students based on preferences of the applicants and priorities of students in various zones.

 Since 1989, the city has broken the district into three zones for elementary- and middle-school students.
 High schoolers can choose any school throughout the city, since they can ride public transportation.
 Due to the geography of East Boston, for all grade levels each child in East Boston is guaranteed a seat at a school in East Boston.

 In 2013, the Boston School Committee voted to begin a new school choice system for the 2014–15 school year and beyond.
 The new plan, called "Home-Based," measures schools through a combination of MCAS scores and growth, which are grouped in four tiers.
 Every family has at least two schools within the top tier, four in the top half of performance, and six in the top 75%.
 Families also are able to list any school within one mile of their home.
 The plan was first approved by an External Advisory Committee made up of parents, academic experts and community leaders.
 It was developed by an academic team from Harvard and MIT, which volunteered for the project after hearing about the community process in 2012.
 The District launched a website, to help the community follow the process and contribute.

 Geography

-In 2017 the district's schools switched from the Mercator map projection (which accurately shows directions, but inflates areas in high latitudes) to the Gall–Peters projection (which distorts directions, but is one of several equal-area projections).
+In 2017 the district's schools switched from the Mercator map projection (which accurately shows directions, but inflates areas in high latitudes) to the Gall–Peters projection (which distorts directions, but is one of many equal-area projections).